 Until now, this hasn’t really been as true for physical things you build from the ground up.
 The cost of tools and production has been too high, and for top quality, you still had to go at it the traditional manufacturing route.

-According to Danielle Applestone, CEO of Other Machine Co., that’s no longer the case.
-Speaking at the Exponential Manufacturing conference, Applestone posed this idea:
+According to Danielle Applestone, CEO of Other Machine Co., that’s no longer the case per her address at the Exponential Manufacturing conference.

 The reduced cost of personal manufacturing tools is enabling makers to develop hardware faster than established companies and deliver that hardware directly into the hands of customers even faster.